odikk/MaterialBlocks-CMS/GUIDE.md

 define("BB_DB_USER","root"); //Enter database user here define("BB_DB_PW","1234"); //Enter database password here
 ```
-4. Upload the complete BeardBlock-Folder onto your server or local machine.
+4. Upload the complete MaterialBlocks-Folder onto your server or local machine.
 5. Navigate to the installation-URL, the installation should popup.
 **If the installation doesn't popup simple type in install.php**
 6. Follow the instructon on the screen.